ringlej/ptxdist/doc/faq.rst

 Answer:
   Yes, this error message is confusing.
-But it usually only means that you should check the following (!) lines for missing backslashes (line separators).
+But it usually only means that you should check the following (!) lines for missing backslashes (line continuation).

 I got a message similar to “package <name> is empty. not generating.”
 What does it mean?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Answer:
-  The ’ipkg’ tool was advised to generate a new ipkg-packet, but the
+  The ``ipkg`` tool was advised to generate a new ipkg archive, but the
   folder was empty.
-Sometime it means a typo in the package name when
+Sometimes this is just a typo in the package name when
   the ``install_copy`` macro was called.
 Ensure all these macros are using
   the same package name.
-Or did you disable a menuentry and now nothing
+Or did you disable a menu entry and now nothing
-  will be installed?
+  is installed?

 How do I download all required packages at once?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~